Earth Liberation Front: 1996–1999

 The ELF gained state attention in the state of Oregon in 1996 when they burned down the Oakridge Ranger Station.

 The ELF gained national attention for a series of actions which earned them the label of eco-terrorists.
-This came after the burning of a ski resort in Vail, Colorado, on October 19, costing $12 million.
+In 1998, the ELF set fire to a ski resort in Vail, Colorado, on October 19, costing $12 million.
 In a communique to the press, the ELF said:

 Vail, Inc. is already the largest ski operation in North America and now wants to expand even further.
 The 12 mi of roads and 885 acre of clearcuts will ruin the last, best lynx habitat in the state.
 Putting profits ahead of Colorado's wildlife will not be tolerated.

 Actions also included sabotaging power lines, the burning of an SUV dealership, and the burning down of a logging headquarters causing $1 million in damages.
 The Elves wrote to the local paper "Let this be a lesson to all greedy multinational corporations who don't respect their ecosystems," with most actions taking place in Oregon.
 The defendants in the case were later charged in the FBI's "Operation Backfire", which included 17 acts of property destruction.

 The ELF then set fire to Michigan State University on New Year's Eve, using a gasoline bomb to cause $1.1 million in damages, because of a program to provide GMO plants to African farmers.
 ELF spokesmen claimed Monsanto had been a major contributor to funding the program; however, the only funding from Monsanto Corp. was a one-time sum of $2,000 to send five African students to a conference on biotechnology.
 The next day, commercial logging equipment was set on fire, with "ELF" and "Go Log in Hell" spraypainted on a truck.
 In March 2008, four activists were charged for both the arsons.